 Hosting effective meetings doesn’t need to be difficult.
 All you need to get started is an agenda, a watch, a decent sense of timing, and an appreciation of what types of content do and do not belong in a meeting.

 Agenda: If you don’t have an agenda, don’t call a meeting.
-If you’re invited to a meeting and don’t get one at least 24 hours in advance, don’t attend.
+If you’re invited to a meeting and don’t get an agenda at least 24 hours in advance, don’t attend.

-Insist on full attention: In a world full of distractions, this can be difficult, but in at the end of the day, the only way to make the most of meetings is to demand everyone’s full attention.
-If this means asking everyone to check their phone, computer or tablet at the door, do it.
-When everyone is unwired, focus surges and this results in shorter and more productive meetings.
+Insist on full attention: In a world full of distractions, this can be difficult, but at the end of the day, the only way to make the most of meetings is to demand everyone’s full attention.
+If this means asking everyone to check their phone, computer, or tablet at the door, do it.
+When everyone is unwired, focus surges, and this results in shorter and more productive meetings.